AdobeAtAdobe/kirby_docs/acpdr/api-specification/markdown/narrative/technical_overview/schema_registry/schema_design/schema_principles.md

 Since XDM fields include added connotations beyond the basic scalar field types, platform solutions automatically know that any fields sharing the same XDM field type will behave the same way across Adobe Cloud Platform.

+The complete list of fields is available through the [XDM Field Dictionary](#xdm-field-dictionary) below.

 ### XDM Extensions

 In addition to defining a set of fields, XDM also defines a number of extensions that are broadly understood across Adobe Cloud Platform.
 There are key extensions related to each platform service that enable additional functionality within their respective solutions.

 We recommend using XDM extensions whenever possible because of their shared understanding across platform, and encourage you to avoid creating custom extensions unless absolutely necessary to define a very narrow use case that exists outside the scope of XDM.

+You can find these extensions in the [XDM Field Dictionary](#xdm-field-dictionary) below.

 ### XDM Field Dictionary

-A complete list of XDM defined fields that can be used to extend and create custom schemas is available through the [XDM Field Dictionary](xdm_field_dictionary.md).
+A complete list of XDM defined fields that can be used to extend and create custom schemas is available through the [XDM Field Dictionary]( xdm_field_dictionary.md).